 All the treated effluent is finally connected to the Municipal sullage line as per the availability of such lines.
 All such connections are done by the plumbing work contractor, with prior approval from the municipal authorities.

-After this connection, a ‘No Objection Certificate’ (N.O.C.) should be obtained from the Municipal authorities, before the septic tank functional.
+After this connection, a ‘No Objection Certificate’ (N.O.C.) should be obtained from the Municipal authorities, before the septic tank is functional.

 Normally this sullage line is of hume pipe, NP2 class, and about 45cm (18″) in diameter.
 Manhole chambers @ 30m interval are provided.